When we have for so long been judged by everyone we meet, just to look into the eyes of another who does not judge us can be extraordinarily healing.

 Jack Kornfield

 What’s wrong with judgemental thoughts?
-They don’t do any harm if we don’t express the judgement, after all, right?
+They don’t do any harm if you don’t express the judgement, after all, right?

 But is this thought pattern really harmless?

 In short, it’s not.
-It can affect us in different ways – both sneaky and harmful.
+It can affect you in different ways – both sneaky and harmful.

 Before I tell you more about it, I want to say that I myself come from a very judgemental background: lots of passive aggressiveness, patronising comments, and body-shaming — just to name a few cultural tendencies.
 This is what I grew up in.
 It was all completely acceptable (and, to some extent, still is).